 Bridging the behavior divides

-Nurturing a DevOps culture depends on firms analysing a behavioral gap to establish their current position and their desired position, focusing on which practices can be immediately dealt with.
+Nurturing a DevOps culture depends on firms analyzing a behavioral gap to establish their current position and their desired position, focusing on which practices can be immediately dealt with.

-Companies need to educate staff on the benefits of DevOps and associated behaviors, such as collaboration, to the firm moving forward.
+Companies need to educate staff on the benefits of DevOps and associated behaviors, such as collaboration.
 However, the by-in needs to start at C-suite level; it is essential that business leaders as well as IT departments are leading the way in all aspects of the transition.

 DevOps may not be applicable to all projects, but its focus on collaboration and high-quality means the approach will remain an essential arrow in the quiver of every department.

 It is essential to carefully select appropriate participants from the IT organization and to choose the right project to safeguard the early stages of the enterprise’s DevOps.

 Teams need to be motivated, and this can be helped if a simple pilot project is picked, which has a good chance of working.

 A basic project and a willing, well-chosen team will give the best chance of positive results which can grant invaluable momentum as the team goes onto a second, more complex project.
 This approach can also be effective in firms where C-suite members take time to warm to the new philosophy.

 DevOps depends upon news analytics which report on the completion progress of an application, which in turn motivates collaboration and fosters team ethic.
 As developers are concerned with code complete, testers today are concerned with test complete.

 Automate and integrate